Carlos Santana (baseball)

 Carlos Santana (born April 8, 1986) is a Dominican-American professional baseball first baseman and catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Philadelphia Phillies, Kansas City Royals, Seattle Mariners, Pittsburgh Pirates, Milwaukee Brewers, Minnesota Twins, and Chicago Cubs.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Philadelphia Phillies, Kansas City Royals, Seattle Mariners, Pittsburgh Pirates, Milwaukee Brewers, Minnesota Twins, Chicago Cubs, and Arizona Diamondbacks.
 He plays with the Dominican Republic national team internationally, winning the gold medal in the 2013 World Baseball Classic.
 Santana was both an All-Star selection and Silver Slugger Award winner in 2019 with Cleveland.
 In 2024, he won a Gold Glove with Minnesota.

 Early life

 Born in Santo Domingo, Santana has five sisters and two brothers.
 Their parents began divorce proceedings when he was 15 years old.
 Santana and his sisters lived with his mother after the divorce, which afforded him the opportunity to play baseball, meanwhile emerging as a father figure to his sisters.
 He played baseball with his neighbors in a 5-on-5 format, and, instead of swinging with bats, they used baseball caps.
 After signing with the Los Angeles Dodgers, Santana received a bonus worth $75,000, taking a part of the money to buy his mother a house.